bfabiny/tic-tac-toe-server/README.md

 3. `POST /api/move` - Accepts a `Current State` object containing
 - nextMove (char)
-- currentBoard (string[]) with the current state of the tic tac toe board Returns a comma separated string with the new state of the tic tac toe board.
+- currentBoard (string[]) with the current state of the tic tac toe board Returns a string array with the new state of the tic tac toe board.